RK Petrovice

-RK Petrovice is a Czech rugby club in Petrovice, Prague.
+RK Petrovice is a Czech rugby union club in Petrovice, Prague.
 They currently play in the 1.
 Liga ragby XV in the Czech Republic.

 History

 The club was founded in 1944.
 After having played in Troja, Stodůlky, Lhotka and Nebušice, they started playing in Petrovice in 1980, which came about after club member Otto Kodera discovered a disused football field.